EU should impose anti-corruption sanctions on Russians, lawmakers say

 Andrzej Halicki, a Polish centre-right lawmaker, said: “We need to impose sanctions on the Russian oligarchs,” referring to members of the country’s business elite.

-The forthright language follows an EU report on Wednesday accusing Russian state media of sowing disinformation in the bloc to undermine confidence in Western COVID-19 vaccines. read more Russia denies any such tactics.
+The forthright language follows an EU report on Wednesday accusing Russian state media of sowing disinformation in the bloc to undermine confidence in Western COVID-19 vaccines.
+Russia denies any such tactics.

 Condemning the Russian military build-up on Ukraine’s borders earlier this month, the parliament’s resolution said the EU should exclude Russia from the international payments network SWIFT if the Kremlin launches any incursions into Ukraine.